Unit of Credit

 1000 No Degree Credit

 Courses in the 1000-series do not earn credit toward any degree program.
-Examples: remedial courses and units devoted to thesis, project, or dissertation beyond minimum required units.
+Examples: courses with pre-college content and units devoted to thesis, project, or dissertation beyond minimum required units.
 (Effective May 30, 2016)

 - Graduate students may repeat a maximum of 9 units of upper division or graduate course work for graduation credit.

-- Course repeats with Grades Averaged will be assigned automatically for all eligible courses as soon as a student registers.
-Once the pool of available units is insufficient for the next repeated course, unused units may be applied to a future course of lower unit value or simply left unused in the pool.
-If a repeated course is dropped prior to the Drop Deadline or a “W” is recorded for a repeated course, then the Grade Averaged units return to the pool of available unit.
+- Course repeats with Grade Points Averaged will be assigned automatically for all eligible courses as soon as a student registers.
+When the pool of available units that may be repeated for graduation credit is insufficient for the next repeated course, unused units may be applied to a future course of lower unit value or simply left unused in the pool.
+If a repeated course is dropped prior to the Drop Deadline or a “W” is recorded for a repeated course, then the Grade Averaged units return to the pool of available units.

 Duplicate Credit - Inadmissible Repeats